modal-inria/MixtComp/MixtComp/README.md

 ## Windows

 To install the necessary tools, user needs to install [cygwin](https://www.cygwin.com/). gcc, cmake, boost and eigen must be installed through the cygwin packages installer.
+Note: WSL might be a better solution, but does it allows to compare with CRAN builds for example ?

 ## Compilation & tests